kunalpal/wellwell/README.md

 ### Platforms

-Supported on macOS, Ubuntu, and Amazon Linux.
-The CLI auto-detects platform and uses the appropriate package manager where needed.
+Supported on macOS and Ubuntu.
+Amazon Linux support is temporarily disabled.

 ### Repository